 The HSS shall make use of this procedure when the subscription is withdrawn by the HSS operator, and when the HSS detects that the UE has moved to a new MME or SGSN area, and when EPC access is not allowed due to Core Network Restrictions.

 The HSS+UDM shall also make use of this procedure when the HSS+UDM detects that the UE has moved to a new AMF area, if the AMF indicates to the HSS+UDM to cancel MME and/or SGSN.
-The HSS+UDM shall include a cancellation type as specified in 3GPP TS 29.563 [70].
+The HSS+UDM shall include a cancellation type as specified in clause 5.4.2.2 of 3GPP TS 29.563 [70].

 The HSS shall include a cancellation type of "Subscription Withdrawal" if the subscription is withdrawn by the operator, or if the subscriber profile does not allow PS services anymore, or if the Core Network Restrictions do not allow access to EPC anymore; the HSS may set the Reattach-Required flag in order to request the MME or the SGSN to trigger an immediate reattachment of the UE.